ZairesDev/ZairesDev/README.md

 Full Stack Web Developer
 ------------------------

-* Full Stack Web Developer with a Background utilizing MERN.
-* Currently work with React/TypeScript on the client with SharePoint as the backend professionally.
-* Actively learning C# so that I can be more familiar with .NET and ASP.NET.
-* I enjoy working with others and collaborating towards a common goal, while also learning what I can from my teammates.
+As a Full Stack Web Developer, I bring a strong background in utilizing the MERN stack.
+My current professional work involves React and TypeScript on the client side, with SharePoint serving as the backend.
+Additionally, I’m actively expanding my knowledge by learning C# to become well-versed in .NET and ASP.NET.
+I thrive on collaboration, working alongside others to achieve common goals, while also absorbing insights from my teammates. 🚀

 * 🌍  I'm based in Texas
 * 🖥️  See my portfolio at [My Portfolio](http://faissal-shabani-portfolio.netlify.app/)